This appendix is normative.

 Sync fabric compromise | To support key syncing, most implementations clone keys to a sync fabric (i.e., a cloud-based service connected to multiple devices associated with an account). | Store only encrypted key material. |

-Implement syncing fabric access controls that prevent anyone other than the authenticated user from accessing the private key. | ||
+Implement sync fabric access controls that prevent anyone other than the authenticated user from accessing the authentication key. | ||

-Evaluate cloud services for baseline security features (e.g., FISMA Moderate protections or comparable). | ||
+Evaluate cloud services for baseline security features (e.g., FISMA moderate protections or comparable). | ||

 Leverage hardware security modules to protect encrypted keys. | ||